AqueductHub/aqueductcore/docs/index.md

 We provide easy sorting and filtering of experiments, and quick previews of text and plots so you can easily find the data that you need.
 Aqueduct is easy to try and easy to adopt.

-In the coming months we will add support for multiple users, automation, and plug-ins.
+Upcoming features including support for multiple users, automation, and plug-ins.

 Quantum computers may be shared between users.
 Aqueduct will support authentication and authorisation, so users can be assigned permissions to read and write data, and to have access to system functions.